Customer Journey Mapping in Miro: The UX Guide for Canadians

 Jan 5, 2026

-Why journey mapping in Miro?
+Why map journeys in Miro?

-The essential components of a customer journey map
+Core elements of a customer journey map

-Quick start with templates
+Quick start using templates

 Step-by-step: build your journey in Miro